-Kerrie blogs about how her anxiety impacts her university life and her decision to live off campus.
+Kerrie (@kerriewilkinson) is a 20 year old journalism student who has suffered from panic attacks and anxiety for 12 years.
+She blogs about how her anxiety impacts her university life and her decision to live off campus.

 Sometimes anxiety can make you feel like you don't make your own decisions, you're almost not free-willed.
 Every choice you make is controlled by it.